xcart/xc5-manual/en/setting_up_x-cart_5_environment/configuring_attachments_sending.md

 Apache server requires `mod_xsendfile` to enable XSendFile option and the corresponding headers.

-You also have to edit the main `.htaccess` file in the root of the X-Cart folder and add the following config option:
+Also, you have to edit the main `.htaccess` file in the root of the X-Cart folder and add the following config option:

 ```
 XSendFile On